Encoding Vs. Encryption: Explaining the Difference

 ApplicationViewing special characters on the web pageSecurely sending a password over the internet.

-Apart from these two terms, another term that confuses people is hashing, which is why there is a lot of confusion regarding encoding vs. encryption vs. hashing.
 Hashing maps data of arbitrary size to data of a fixed size.
-It is a one-way function that takes an input and returns a fixed-size string of characters which is called the ‘hash value,’ ‘message digest,’ or ‘digital fingerprint.’
-The same input will always produce the same hash value.
-But even a small change to the input will produce a very different hash value.
+It is a one-way function that takes an input and returns a fixed-size string of characters called the ‘hash value,’ ‘message digest,’ or ‘digital fingerprint.’

-So which of these technologies is needed for your website?
+So, which of these technologies is needed for your website?
 Let’s find out.

 The application of algorithms in encoding is to represent data in a different format that is more efficient, compact, or standardized, while the application of algorithms in encryption is to encrypt the data to ensure that only authorized parties can access it.